 🎱 Robertson 2 – 2 Higgins

-Robertson (22) 2 – 2 (0) Higgins – A missed attempt by Robertson leaves Higgins with a chance in this fifth frame but misses it and in return leaves a chance for Robertson to develop some reds early on.
+Robertson (22) 2 – 2 (0) Higgins – A missed attempt by Robertson leaves Higgins with a chance in this fifth frame but misses it and returns the favour for Robertson to develop some reds early on.
 A good split of the pack and out of nowhere Robertson hits the half-century mark with more points looking to follow.

 Robertson (69) 2 – 2 (0) Higgins – A frightening response from Robertson as he fires in the first century of the final and the 797th of his illustrious career ending the frame with a 140 clearance.